Enforcement through the courts

 What are the stages in the litigation process leading up to a full trial?

-No pre-action procedure exists.
+No specific pre-action procedure exists for patent disputes.
 After filing and serving the claim form, the particulars of the claim and infringement are served.
 The defendant may file a counterclaim for revocation with its defence.
 In the Patents Court, these documents are brief, containing assertions and brief facts relied on in support.
 In IP Enterprise Court proceedings, the parties must set out their case and the arguments relied on more fully.

 Once a claim is filed, the parties will be expected to attend a case management conference, where the court will order tailored directions to trial.
 In the Patents Court, the directions will normally provide for: